Emergency Dental Care

 Broken Tooth: Use warm water to rinse your mouth and clean the area.
 Use cold compresses on and off the area every 20 minutes to help reduce swelling.

-Contact Our Office for Dental Emergency Treatment in Summit County
+Contact Our Emergency Dentists in Summit County